Los Van Van: Awards

-The band has a Grammy Award to their credit, the 2000 Grammy awarded to the album Van Van is Here ('Llegó Van Van').
+The band has a Latin Grammy Award nomination to their credit, to Best Salsa Album for Llegó Van Van ('Van Van Is Here') in the first Latin Grammy Awards ceremony (2000).

 In January 2010 "A Cali," a song from Van Van's latest album, was selected as one of the winning songs of the 2009 Cali Fair held in Cali (Colombia), a city known as Colombia's "salsa capital".
 The selection was made through a public poll that registered 30,742 votes.
 Van Van's "A Cali" received 7,905 of the votes, or 26% of the total.

 The Cuban band was honored for the organizer comite of WOMEX fair with the Artist Award 2013.

 The laurel was given to the "Train of Cuban music" for having remained the most important and popular dance band in Cuba for more than four decades.

 The jury noted that "the imaginative approach in implementing its director Juan Formell, brought new sounds and ideas in Cuban dance music, which merged violins, flute charanga style with a trombone section, drums and electric guitar intro, bass and keyboards".

 Juan Formell was also awarded with the Latin Grammy Award for Excellence 2013 along with other renowned Hispanic musicians, in a ceremony held on November 20, 2013 in Las Vegas.

 Band members

 Los Van Van has been a school for outstanding singers and musicians.
 Past members with successful careers as solo artists include Pedro Calvo, Angel Bonne, Changuito, José Luis "El Tosco" Cortés (founder of the first timba band NG La Banda), César "Pupy" Pedroso and others.
-As of 2006, Los Van Van lineup of singers: Mayito Rivera, Roberto Hernandez "Roberton", Yeni Valdes and Lele Rosales.
-During 2011 Mayito Rivera left the band going for a solo career and was replaced by Mandy Cantero.
+As of 2006, Los Van Van's lineup of singers was Mayito Rivera, Roberto Hernandez "Roberton", Yeni Valdes and Lele Rosales.
+During 2011 Mayito Rivera left the band for a solo career and was replaced by Mandy Cantero.
 Since early January 2017, Yeni Valdes left the band.